pretix/pretix-docs/docs/index.md

     ---

-    When selling tickets, there is a number of legal or technical requirements to keep in mind.
+    When selling tickets, there are a number of legal or technical requirements to keep in mind.
 Our Trust and Compliance section shows you how pretix can help.

     :fa3-arrow-right: [Trust and Compliance](trust/index.md)